metabase/metabase/docs/users-guide/01-what-is-metabase.md

 ![Search results](images/basic-exploration/search-results.gif)

 The search bar at the top of the screen helps you find tables, dashboards, collections, saved questions, metrics, segments, and pulses in an instant.

+## Next: Exploring Metabase

+Now that we've covered the basics of what Metabase is and can do, let's look at [dashboards and questions](03-basic-exploration.md) that your teammates have already made.